 Hey all, I originally posted this back in November 2017.
-I was thinking about this post a couple days ago because my daughter was asking for more chores to help with (she’s three, chores are still fun).
+I was thinking about this post a couple of days ago because my daughter was asking for more chores to help with (she’s three, chores are still fun).

 Have you heard of “adulting” classes?
-Apparently this is the new thing where young people are taught basic life skills like how to do laundry, how to balance a checkbook, how to get a car’s oil changed, or how to cook basic meals.
+Apparently, this is the new thing where young people are taught basic life skills like how to do laundry, how to balance a checkbook, how to get a car’s oil changed, or how to cook basic meals.
 Why is this happening?
 Why is this necessary for some people?
 I wonder, is purely an American problem or a first-world problem?

 Home Economics classes are not taught in many schools any longer, they were phased out at my previous high school in the 1980s.
-In some households parents work long hours or aren’t always present.
+In some households, parents work long hours or aren’t always present.
 I have heard some parents say that, “kids should be kids” and not have to do chores or that, “My parents made me do so much around the house I don’t want to be the parent that makes my kids do that.”
 That may work for some households as some parents, but not for us.
-I want to prepare my kid for life on their own and adulthood.
+I want to prepare my kids for life on their own and adulthood.

-When I was a child I would help my mother clean house on Saturdays, have a daily list of chores during summer vacation, and have daily chores to do, as well.
+When I was a child I would help my mother clean house on Saturdays, have a daily list of chores during summer vacation and have daily chores to do, as well.
 I would accompany my mother shopping, help cook meals, assist my dad fix a broken toilet, learn how to change a car tire, paint houses with my grandparents, etc.

 While I may have grumbled and not always felt grateful at the time, I feel that it provided me with the knowledge and experience to be successful as an adult.